-Cannabis Trade Associations are organizations dedicated to supporting, improving, and protecting the industry.
-They can be a great resource to both established businesses and those researching the industry.
+Cannabis Trade Associations are generally dedicated to supporting, improving, and protecting the industry.
+They can be a great resource to both established businesses and those researching the cannabis industry.

 The majority of this list focuses on the cannabis trade associations in the United States, both national and state-specific.
 But, first we list international, Canadian and European.
 You can use the table of contents to navigate.

 - International Cannabis Farmers Association (ICFA) – Committed to the empowerment of traditional Cannabis farmers through education, research, and advocacy.

 - International Cannabis Association (TICA) – Aims to establish the world’s leading medical cannabis ecosystem, a collaboration with the Chinese Central and Provincial Governments.